tipresias/tipresias/README.md

 > Perceived the match, and foretold the score—<br>
 > I too awaited the fanatics' roar.<br>

-Child of [Footy Tipper](https://github.com/cfranklin11/footy-tipper), Tipresias, has, like Zeus before it, arisen to vanquish its father and claim its throne as the master of AFL footy tipping models.
+Child of [Footy Tipper](https://github.com/cfranklin11/footy-tipper), Tipresias, has, like Zeus before it, arisen to vanquish its father and claim its throne as the sovereign of AFL footy tipping models.

 Check out the site, with a dashboard for model performance, at [tipresias.net](http://www.tipresias.net).